 - The prequels retroactively introduce this trope to the original trilogy by establishing that R2-D2 has the ability to fly and torch his opponents, something he never does in the original trilogy even though it would have been useful to do so.
 Word of God has it that R2's rocket boosters broke at some point in the intervening years, and Industrial Automaton (the company that makes R2 units) no longer manufactures that part.

-- The Last Airbender: The Fire Nation imprisonment of the Earth-benders.
-In the cartoon that the film was based upon it was completely justified as they were on a metallic platform in the middle of the ocean.
+- This trope is basically the only excuse for why the Fire Nation imprisonment of the Earthbenders didn't fail in five minutes flat.
+In the cartoon that the film was based upon, their not doing any bending was completely justified as they were on a metallic platform in the middle of the ocean, with no earth in convenient distance.
 In the movie, they're at a mine.
 As in, surrounded by dirt and rocks.
 And they outnumber their Fire Nation guards by a minimum of a dozen to one.
 The very weak "their spirits are broken" excuse is washed away by a speech that boils down to "You're Earth-benders.
 You're completely surrounded by dirt and rocks.
 DO SOMETHING."
 They effectively imprisoned a bunch of soldiers, made them use their loaded guns to dig holes, and the soldiers never thought to shoot.